Physical Healthcare of Jacksonville is a Leader in outpatient Physical Therapy & Rehabilitation in North Florida specializing in:

-Decongestant therapy: It helps drain accumulated fluid in patients suffering from lymphedema and other conditions involving fluid accumulation.
+Decongestive Therapy can help to drain accumulated fluid in patients with lymphedema and other conditions that involve fluid accumulation.

 Physical treatment for knee pain involves complete assessment and evaluation of the entire lower extremity from the hip to foot.
-Your physical therapy specialist can assess your knee pain and accordingly prescribe the required treatment.
+Our Physical Therapist will assess your knee pain and accordingly prescribe the required treatment.
 These treatments involve modalities and exercises to help diminish the knee pain and improve overall mobility.
-Physical therapy for the knee is a great option for your knee fitness.
-Physical therapists work to make your leg muscles stronger and take stress off of the knee.
-That helps ease your pain.
-Physical therapists will also teach some exercises to do at home which will help you perform your daily activities better.
-The crucial part of physical therapy exercises is a strength training exercise.
+Physical Therapy for the knee is a great option for your knee fitness.
+Physical Therapists work to make your leg muscles stronger and take stress off of the knee, which helps ease your pain.
+Physical Therapists will also teach some exercises to do at home which will help you perform your daily activities better.
+The crucial part of physical therapy exercises is strength training exercises.
 In case you feel any discomfort or if any exercise hurts you don’t hesitate to talk to your therapist.
-Your physical therapy professional may also use mild electric shook to improve your knee movement and leg muscle strength.
+Your physical therapy professional may also use mild electrical stimulation to improve your knee movement and leg muscle strength.

 Low back pain can be disastrous.
 If you are a sufferer consult a physician or physical therapist.
-For short-term low back pain, you can do gentle self-care exercises to restore mobility and relieve pain but if the symptoms are limiting movement and physical activity you may face a lot of problems.
+For short-term low back pain, you can do gentle self-care exercises to restore mobility and relieve pain, but if the symptoms are limiting movement and physical activity you may face a lot of problems.
 Physical therapy for lower back pain is beneficial.
 The leading cause of low back pain is poor posture.
 Physical therapists can help you maintain proper position.
-Physical therapy professionals evaluate your condition and take measurements of strength and range of motion.
+Our Physical Therapist will evaluate your condition and to measure of strength and range of motion.
 Postural assessment helps to make the customized plan to treat your pain effectively and for the long term.